-The pediatric immunization schedule aims to protect children when they are most vulnerable to infections that can cause severe illness, hospitalization and even death.
-This is why it is safest to get your child immunized on time according to the recommended schedule.
+Pediatric routine immunizations aim to protect children when they are most vulnerable to infections that can cause severe illness, hospitalization and even death.
+According to the American Academy of Pediatrics (AAP),your child should receive routine vaccinations throughout childhood and beyond.

-Certain diseases that are more likely to cause severe illness in the youngest infants.
+Certain diseases are more likely to cause severe illness in the youngest infants.
 For example, infections with rotavirus can make infants so sick with diarrhea that they may become severely dehydrated and require hospitalization.
-It is for this reason that we recommend immunizing very young infants so that we can protect them from serious illness that can land them in the hospital.
-This helps infants to develop their immune systems so that they are primed and ready to go in case they are exposed later on to these diseases.
+We recommend immunizing very young infants so that they are protected from serious illnesses that can land them in the hospital.
+This helps infants develop their immune systems so they are primed and ready to go in case they are exposed to these diseases later on

-Infants often get multiple doses of the same vaccine because studies have shown that children need multiple doses to develop enough of an immune response to protect them from disease.
-This is why your child’s pediatrician or nurse practitioner will recommend multiple doses of the tetanus, diphtheria and pertussis vaccine, for example.
+Studies have shown that children need multiple doses of the same vaccine to develop enough of an immune response to protect them from disease.
+This is why, for example, your child’s pediatrician or nurse practitioner will recommend multiple doses of the tetanus, diphtheria and pertussis vaccine.
 The good news is that we can combine multiple vaccines to decrease the number of injections that are needed.

 Vaccine-preventable diseases are rare because of immunization.
 If you talk to your parents or grandparents, they are likely to remember vaccine-preventable diseases that were commonly feared when they were young, such as polio, which can lead to paralysis.
 We have also seen modern-day outbreaks of vaccine-preventable diseases, such as measles and pertussis, in communities with low rates of immunization.
 Unimmunized children are particularly vulnerable to infections when outbreaks occur.

 The flu and COVID-19 vaccines are updated each year to reflect the types of these viruses that will cause infections.
-This is why your pediatrician or nurse practitioner will recommend an updated vaccine for your child each Fall.
-We know that these vaccines decrease the severity of these illnesses, which means that vaccinating your child will likely lead to fewer missed school and workdays due to illnesses with these viruses.
+This is why your pediatrician or nurse practitioner will recommend an updated vaccine for your child each fall.
+We know that these vaccines decrease the severity of these illnesses, which means that vaccinating your child will likely lead to fewer missed school and work days.

 Talk to your pediatrician or nurse practitioner about getting catch-up vaccines to make sure that your child is up to date.
 Ask your pediatrician if you can schedule an immunizations-only appointment to get your child up to date quickly.